LuigiGhionda/astral-fpga/doc/astral_fpga_devel.md

 ## Simple baremetal offload

 In these tests, the offloader (_host_domain_) takes care of bootstrapping the target device ELF in the correct memory location, initializing the target and launching its execution through a simple ELF Loader.
-The ELF Loader source code is located in the offloaders SW directory, and follows a naming convention:
+The ELF Loader source code is located in the offloader's SW directory, and follows a naming convention:

 ```
 <target_device>_offloader_<blocking|non_blocking>.c
 ```

-The target devices ELF is included into the offloaders ELF Loader as a _header file_.
-The target devices ELF sections are first pre-processed offline to extract instruction addresses.The resulting header file provides the ELF loading process at the selected memory location.
+The target device's ELF is included into the offloader's ELF Loader as a _header file_.
+The target device's ELF sections are first pre-processed offline to extract instruction addresses.The resulting header file provides the ELF loading process at the selected memory location.
 The loading process can be carried out by the offloader as R/W sequences, or deferred to a DMA-driven memcopy.
 In addition, the offloader takes care of bootstrapping the target device, i.e. initializing it and launching its execution.
 Upon target device completion, the offloader sychronously polls a specific register to catch the completion (_blocking_ offload type).

 As an example, assume the _host domain_ as offloader and the _PULP cluster_ as target device.